Is Dropshipping Easier Than Affiliate Marketing? Which Business Model Is Harder In 2024?

 • Where do they hang out online?

-Then, share valuable content or videos that provide the best answer to their questions.
+Then, share valuable content that provides the best answer to their questions.
 As an affiliate, you compete against a global market.
 You're going up against trusted brands with more money and a loyal audience.
+This is why only 1.5% of affiliates earn $50k per month, as per by Techreport.

 Research suggests that 83% of marketers use affiliate marketing to raise brand recognition.
 The key is to be relevant.
 Add value and be authentic.
 Listen to your readers/viewers.
 When people feel heard, they feel validated.
 As a result, they'll be more apt to act on the products or services you suggest.